 Crispy Oatmeal Raisin Cookies

 Side note: These cookies spread out quite a bit, making them quite thin and lacy.
 This is not only a delightful style of cookie for eating straight up, but they also make a very good contender for sandwich-izing with vanilla ice cream.

-If you’re going the ice cream sandwich route, make sure you freeze them after they’re assembled for at least a couple of hours before diving in.
+If you’re going this route, make sure you freeze the sandwiches after they’re assembled for at least a couple of hours before diving in.
 Otherwise the ice cream will just squish out like crazy upon your first bite.
 If you have a deep freeze (chest freezer) you’re in even better shape.
 You want that ice cream rock solid.

+Crispy Oatmeal Raisin Cookies